cgaroufis/MSSPT/README.md

 Additional features, compared to [v1](https://github.com/cgaroufis/MSSPT/tree/v1), include:
 - Incorporation of the AST backend, apart from convolutional ones.
 - Support for pre-training independently the backend network, or using a pre-trained set of weights for the backend for fine-tuning.

-Pre-initialized U-Nets and backbone networks (initialized at both ImageNet-derived weights and dataset-specific ones), as well as code for accessing fine-tuned joint models will be made available within the next few days; in the meantime, you can access the models included in v1 from [here](https://github.com/cgaroufis/MSSPT/tree/v1).
+Finally, pre-trained weights for both standalone modules (separators and classification frontends) as well as jointly-trained networks are available [here](https://drive.google.com/drive/folders/1U4Pww0VM2iWQi9qSS8XQQie_6B9p8JmY?usp=sharing).

 ## Framework details
 ![Screenshot](assets/architecture_overview2.png)